 Its features include daily labour news links in more than 20 languages and a news syndication service used by hundreds of trade union websites.
 News is collected from mainstream, trade union, and alternative news sources by a network of over 700 volunteer correspondents based on every continent.

-LabourStart has been involved in online campaigning for several years but moved up a gear with the launch in July 2002 of the ActNOW campaigning system.
-Tens of thousands of trade unionists have participated in its various online campaigns and more than 125,000 are currently subscribed to its mailing lists.
+LabourStart has been involved in online campaigning for decades and unions around the world now rely upon its ActNOW campaigning system.
+Tens of thousands of trade unionists have participated in its various online campaigns and more than 135,000 are currently subscribed to its mailing lists.

-LabourStart holds an annual Global Solidarity Conference -- the most recent one took place in Berlin in May 2014.
+LabourStart holds Global Solidarity Conferences -- the most recent one took place in Toronto in 2016.
+Previous ones took place in Berlin, Sydney, Istanbul, Hamilton, London and Washington.

-LabourStart also publishes books (in English and French so far) as well as an annual Global Labour Calendar.
+LabourStart also publishes books (in English and French so far).

 Here are full contact details .